rei/rei-cedar-docs/docs/components/cta/README.md

                 "description": "Sets the link using the page url."
               },
               {
-                "name": "modifier",
+                "name": "",
                 "type": "string",
                 "default": "N/A",
                 "description": "Modifies the style variant for this component.
-Possible value: { 'elevated' }" }
+Possible values: { 'elevated' }" }
             ],
             "slots": [
               {
                 "name": "default",
-                "description": "Sets the innerHTML for cdr-cta.
-This is for the readable text of cdr-cta."
+                "description": "Slot for CdrCta readable text."
               }
             ],
           }
         }
       ],
       "version": "0.1.0-alpha.1"
+    }
+  ],
+  "see_also": [
+    {
+      "text": "See Also"
+    },
+    {
+      "text": "Buttons",
+      "href": "/components/buttons/"
+    },
+    {
+      "text": "Links",
+      "href": "/components/links/"
     }
   ]
 }